sirpengi/InstantPalgrave/README.md

 In fedora I had to `dnf install portaudio-devel`.
 Ubuntu users might need `portaudio19-dev`

 # Important!
 Palgrave does not work with Windows yet - why?
-No idea, but just use Ubuntu / Fedora instead, it's easier
+No idea, but just use Ubuntu / Fedora instead, it's easier (you might be able to run palgrave in an ubuntu20.10 wsl thingy)